-The SCAP comprises six members—a Presiding Member, a Deputy Presiding Member, four ordinary members, and occasional / specialist members — who are appointed by the Commission.
+The SCAP comprises seven members—a Presiding Member, a Deputy Presiding Member, five ordinary members, and occasional / specialist members — who are appointed by the Commission.

 Collectively, the SCAP panel have qualifications and experience in strategic planning and development, local government, urban and landscape design, building safety and construction, heritage, environmental management and sustainability, and legal expertise.

 Code of Conduct

 SCAP members are bound by the Minister's Code of Conduct.
 Read about the Code and how it is applied.

 Rebecca has over 20 years’ experience in South Australia’s planning industry and has worked in senior leadership roles in both local government and the private industry.
 Her expertise spans the areas of planning assessment, development strategy, property advice, stakeholder liaison and negotiation, policy creation, organisational governance and community engagement.

 She has a Bachelor of Planning with Honours, is a Corporate Member of the Planning Institute of Australia and a Level 2 Accredited Professional under the state Accredited Professionals Scheme.

 Her initial career within local government provided the opportunity to be involved in all facets of council including strategic planning, property projects, planning policy, development assessment and compliance, tourism, economic development and community development.
 In the private sector Rebecca has worked on a diverse range of complex projects, including masterplans, property due diligence, rezoning strategies and a wide range of development proposals.

 Rebecca has considerable Board experience in Chair, Member and Executive Officer roles and has comprehensive knowledge of relevant legislative and statutory procedures, further informed by her engagement with the current planning reform agenda.